openshift-s2i/s2i-wildfly/README.md

           Pre-built war files from the <application source>/deployments are moved into the wildfly deployment directory.

-          Wildfly modules from the <application source>/provided_modules are copied into the wildfly modules directory.
+          Wildfly modules from the <application source>/modules are copied into the wildfly provided modules directory.

         *   **assemble-runtime**